nyreehinton/content-ops-starter/content/pages/blog/the-central-hypothesis.md

 To explore this hypothesis, we analyze Tesla’s patents, particularly Patent US8054038B2, and evaluate how Tesla’s odometer integrates predictive modeling, memory-based algorithms, and real-time sensor data to estimate mileage rather than strictly measure it.

-## 1. Tesla’s Patent US8054038B2: The Odometer is an Estimation, Not a True Distance Tracker
+<div style="text-align: center">## Tesla’s Patent US8054038B2: The Odometer is an Estimation, Not a True Distance Tracker</div>

 ![](/images/IMG_1247.png)
 Traditional vehicles measure distance by counting wheel revolutions.
 This method is highly accurate since the circumference of the wheel is known, and the vehicle moves a predictable distance per rotation.
 However, Tesla departs from this standard method in favor of a software-driven mileage calculation system.